- Current students

 Once you’ve completed this programme you can go onto to work in the residential interior industry in the careers or similar careers as listed above.

-You can also go onto further study for commercial interior design in the New Zealand Diploma in Interior Design (Commercial) (coming soon to Unitec for a 2020 start), for which this programme is a pre-requisite.
+You can also go onto further study for commercial interior design in the New Zealand Diploma in Interior Design (Commercial), for which this programme is a pre-requisite.

 As a Unitec Interior Design student and graduate you can also join the Designers Institute of New Zealand.